Where To Eat In London After Midnight guide image

 POWERED BY

 Midnight in Dalston.
 You’re starving.
 You need something quick, filling, and delicious.
 This is where a couple of slices of Voodoo Ray’s pizza come in.
-The New York-style pizza is as tasty as it is big.
-A slice of margherita is £3.90, but options with meat, vegetarian, and vegan toppings are just 40p more.
+The New York-style pizza is as tasty as it is big, and a slice is just under a fiver.
 If you’re with friends, split a whole pie and regret nothing.

 Until 3am on Friday and Saturday

 Cecconi’s is the Soho pizza bar you need in your life, if what your life is lacking in is a straightforward Italian spot where late-night meals are encouraged.
 There’s a very nice counter to sit at or, if being up high would be a dangerous decision, there’s also plenty of seating that will make sure your feet are firmly on the ground.
-The pizzas are decent—the thin kind with a fat doughy crust—and there’s a short list of options, which is a good thing at this time in the morning.
+The pizzas are decent—the thin kind with a fat doughy crust.

 Meatliquor W1 is a loud and proud diner meets bar, just off Oxford Circus.
 This place serves their classic burgers, dirty fries, and wings until 2am and strong cocktails until 3am every day.
 Just don’t expect it to quieten down the later you’re there.
 This place stays rowdy all night.